 Often in cases where two friends have irreconcilable differences (such as Professor X and Magneto, from the X Men films for example) it is sometimes best just to leave that difference alone and focus on what brings two friends together.
 However, if that difference is something major, like a political affliction, then those two friends do not deserve to be friends at all.
 Part of friendship is a mutual acceptance and understanding of difference.
 I do not have many friends who agree with the majority of my political stances.
 Despite our differences I continue to be friends with them because I respect their political stance and they respect mine.

-In the case of Joe and Horn, it is permissible for the law enforcement officer to have a good relationship with his constituent.
-But at the end of the day, the law enforcement officer (whether on duty or off duty) has a legal and moral (maybe?) obligation to enforce the law.
-If that constituent is committing a crime, then the officer should arrest and prosecute the criminal.
+In the case of Joe and Horn, it is permissible for the law enforcement officer to have a strong and professional relationship with his constituent.
+But at the end of the day, the law enforcement officer, whether on duty or off duty, has a legal and moral obligation to enforce the law.
+If that constituent is committed or suspected of committed a crime, then the officer should arrest the criminal and the court of law decides whether the person is innocent or guilty.
 Joe is justified in confronting Horn and their “friendship” should not get away in enforcing proper law, even if Joe takes off the badge and uniform.
 Can society function if befriending a law enforcement officer is enough to get away with a crime, no matter how petty or major?

 One conflict that is presented in Out of Range is that Joe’s marriage with Marybeth is strained.
 While in Jackson Hole, Joe is unable to call Marybeth, breaking his promise to her, and he fraternize with Stella Ennis.
 Stella Ennis is an important character in this book because she serves as the “missing piece” in the Will Jensen case.
 Jensen’s wife warned Joe not to trust Stella, but Joe ends up associating with Stella for the “investigation.”
 When meeting with Stella, she flirted with Joe almost instantly.
 Joe rebuffed her advances but after learning that she is the last person Will was seen with, Joe decided to keep Stella close.